rkuma183/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

 <li><a target="_blank" href="http://www.cowboyhalloffame.org/">National Cowboy Hall of Fame and Western Heritage Museum</a>, Oklahoma City</li>
 <li><a target="_blank" href="http://www.philbrook.org/">Philbrook Museum of Art (Philbrook Art Centre)</a>, Tulsa</li>
 </ul>

-* The <a target="_blank" href="https://en.wikipedia.org/wiki/Chisholm_Trail">Chisolm Trail</a> was used to drive cows to market from various cowtowns in Texas through Oklahoma Indian Territory to Abilene and other railheads in Kansas.

 <a name="TX"></a>